gitblit/iciql/README.md

     mvn clean test

-## Ant

-You may use Ant to build this project:

-    ant clean build

-You may execute the full test suite against all tested databases:
+You may use Maven to run the test suite on all tested databases:

-     ant testsuite
+    mvn clean exec:exec